Hybeekay-dev/ecommerce-store-application/README.md

 ## Assumption
-- Only the Customer & Order Module was to be implemented
+- Only the Customer & Order module is to be implemented.

 ## Run app